This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

 Dinner, a slightly more formal affair, usually served at around 8pm, is served in a variety of locations around the lodge – for example, down on the dry riverbed, or in the bush under the stars.
-On a visit in 2014 we enjoyed grilled red snapper, roast potatoes, and green beans, rounded off by a delicious chocolate mousse.
-On one of our visits in 2016, the mediocre vegetarian option was not reflective of their usual high standards, but dinner later that year we found excellent.
+On our last visit we enjoyed grilled red snapper, roast potatoes, and green beans, rounded off by a delicious chocolate mousse.

 Dining style